inethappy/filler/README.txt

 to run the game:

-make
+~make
+~make visual
-./filler_vm -p1 ./mkotytsk.filler -p2 ./players/abanlin.filler -v -f maps/map00
+~./filler_vm -p1 ./mkotytsk.filler -p2 ./players/abanlin.filler -v -f maps/map00

-You can switch number of players, players and maps.
+You can switch number of players, choose another enemy from folder "players" and use different maps fromfolder "maps".